Memories: Get Rid of them and Live Happily

 Everything that belongs to a bygone moment is dead indeed.

-Thinking about deceased people is depressing
+Thinking about Deceased people is depressing

 THINKING OF DECEASED PEOPLE